Sounding the Drums of Encouragement: KKU Hosts Ceremony to Empower Athletes for the 51st Thailand University Games, ‘Intanil Games’

 “I ask all of you to seize this opportunity to develop your health, using sport as a medium to build physical and mental resilience,” the Vice President stated.
 “Use this platform to forge friendships, interact, and build strong relationships with peers from higher educational institutions across the nation.
 Demonstrate the full potential of the people of Khon Kaen University and bring honour to our institution.”

-The core segment of the ceremony involved the handing over of the Khon Kaen University flag to the athlete representative, followed by a joint singing of the KKU anthem, ‘Kwan Daen Siang Khaen (Mor Din Daeng)’.
+A key highlight of the ceremony was the formal handover of the Khon Kaen University flag to the athlete representative, followed by a joint singing of the KKU anthem, ‘Kwan Daen Siang Khaen (Mor Din Daeng)’.
 This symbolised the team’s unity, readiness, and determination to bring fame and pride back to the university.
 The ceremony concluded with a symbolic group activity, the singing of the university song, and a group photo session, all reflecting the powerful camaraderie of the ‘Mor Din Daeng’ community.

 The 51st Thailand University Games, ‘Intanil Games’, hosted at Maejo University, Chiang Mai, sees participation from 109 higher educational institutions nationwide, comprising over 25,000 participants.
 Competitors will vie for 517 gold medals across 37 official sports and 3 demonstration sports.
 This event serves as a crucial national platform for students to showcase their abilities, learn teamwork, and establish nation-wide networks of friendship.